akvorado/akvorado/docs/configuration.md

 The following keys are accepted:

 - `topic` tells which topic to use to write messages
-- `autocreatetopic` tells if we can automatically create the topic if it does not exist
+- `auto-create-topic` tells if we can automatically create the topic if it does not exist
 - `brokers` specifies the list of brokers to use to bootstrap the connection to the Kafka cluster
 - `version` tells which minimal version of Kafka to expect
 - `usetls` tells if we should use TLS to connection (authentication is not supported)
-- `flushinterval` defines the maximum flush interval to send received flows to Kafka
+- `flush-interval` defines the maximum flush interval to send received flows to Kafka
-- `flushbytes` defines the maximum number of bytes to store before flushing flows to Kafka
+- `flush-bytes` defines the maximum number of bytes to store before flushing flows to Kafka
-- `maxmessagebytes` defines the maximum size of a message (it should be equal or smaller to the same setting in the broker configuration)
+- `max-message-bytes` defines the maximum size of a message (it should be equal or smaller to the same setting in the broker configuration)
-- `compressioncodec` defines the compression codec to use to compress messages (`none`, `gzip`, `snappy`, `lz4` and `zstd`)
+- `compression-codec` defines the compression codec to use to compress messages (`none`, `gzip`, `snappy`, `lz4` and `zstd`)

 ## Core